Henry: Portrait of a Serial Killer: Plot

 Becky quits her job in order to return home to her daughter after hearing that her ex-husband has been jailed for murder.
 Otis and Henry argue after their camera gets destroyed while Otis is filming female pedestrians from the window of Henry's moving car.
 Otis goes for a drink while Henry returns to the apartment.
 Becky tells Henry her plans, and they decide to go out for a steak dinner.
 Afterward, she tries to seduce him, but they are interrupted by Otis.
 Henry leaves to buy cigarettes and get some air.
-On his way back he encounters a woman walking her dog and is tempted to murder her, but abandons the idea.
+On his way back, he encounters a woman walking her dog and is tempted to murder her, but abandons the idea.
 When he returns to the apartment, he finds Otis raping and strangling Becky.
 Henry fights Otis, but Otis gets the upper hand.
 As Otis prepares to kill Henry, Becky stabs him in the eye with her comb.
-While Becky is in shock, Henry grabs the comb and brutally murders Otis, then dismembers the body in the bathtub.
+While Becky is in shock, Henry grabs the comb and murders Otis with it, then dismembers the body in the bathtub.

 Henry and Becky dump trash bags containing Otis's body parts into the river and leave town.
 Henry suggests that they go to his sister's ranch in San Bernardino, California, promising Becky that they will send for her daughter when they arrive.
 In the car, Becky confesses that she loves Henry.
 "I guess I love you too," Henry replies.
 They book a motel room for the night.
 The next morning, Henry leaves the motel alone, gets into the car and drives away without Becky.
-He stops at the side of the road to dump Becky's blood-stained suitcase in a ditch, then drives away.
+He stops at the side of the road to dump Becky's blood-stained suitcase in a ditch, implying her remains are inside, then drives away.